-- 135. Race was the predominant factor in drawing State House Districts 61-63 and 70-72, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest. - 136.
-These six districts all exist in whole or in part in Tuscaloosa County.
-Districts 63 and 70 exist mostly within the City of Tuscaloosa, with the former including the mostly white parts of the city and the latter including almost all majority-Black or majority-minority precincts. - County.
+County.
 It runs along the Mississippi border to include all of 74%-Black Sumter County, then moves into Calhoun County and includes precincts with predominantly Black populations there.
-Finally, it turns east to include a few precincts with majority-white populations to get to Tuscaloosa County, where it also includes precincts with majority-Black populations on the west side of Tuscaloosa.
-District 61 runs parallel to District 71 on its northern edge, starting at the Mississippi border in Calhoun County, taking in a few majority-BVAP precincts near the state border, and then grabbing heavily white VAP areas of Calhoun County and northern Tuscaloosa County. - 138.
-Districts 62 and 72 share the southern portion of Tuscaloosa County, but are divided in ways that were plainly based on racial considerations.
+Finally, it turns east to include a few precincts with majority-white populations to get to TuscaloosaCounty, where it also includes precincts with majority-Black populations on the west side of Tuscaloosa.
+District 61 runs parallel to District 71 on its northern edge, starting at the Mississippiborder in Calhoun County, taking in a few majority-BVAP precincts near the state border, and then grabbing heavily white VAP areas of Calhoun County and northern Tuscaloosa County.

+111. Districts 62 and 72 share the southern portion of Tuscaloosa County, but are divided in ways that were plainly based on racial considerations.
 District 62 includes the southeastern portion of Tuscaloosa County and consists entirely of majority-white precincts except for one as it enters Holt and the City of Tuscaloosa on its eastern edge.
-District 72 consists of all of Greene and Hale Counties in the western Black Belt-at 80.5% and 56.6% BVAP, respectively-jutting out on its east side to encompass the parts of Bibb County that have the highest BVAP, and on its northwest side, turning northeast into Tuscaloosa County to reach toward the City of Tuscaloosa and include more majority BVAP precincts.
+District 72 consists of all of Greene and Hale Counties in the western Black Belt-at 80.5% and 56.6% BVAP, respectively-jutting out on its east side to encompass the parts of Bibb County that have the highest BVAP, and on itsnorthwest side, turning northeast into Tuscaloosa County to reach toward the City of Tuscaloosa and include more majority BVAP precincts.

-- 139. Districts 70, 71, and 72 unnecessarily pack Black Alabamians including by pulling in areas with predominantly Black populations in Tuscaloosa in unnecessary ways.
-District 70 has a BVAP of 54.3%, District 71 has a BVAP of 55.1%, and District 72 has a BVAP of 56.4%.
+112. Districts 70, 71, and 72 unnecessarily pack Black Alabamians including by pullingin areas with predominantly Black populations in Tuscaloosa in unnecessary ways.
+District 70 hasa BVAP of 54.3%, District 71 has a BVAP of 55.1%, and District 72 has a BVAP of 56.4%.
 Meanwhile, Districts 61, 62, and 63 are drawn to agglomerate the whiter parts of Tuscaloosa.
 District 61 has a BVAP of 18.5%, District 62 has a BVAP of 21.7%, and District 63 has a BVAP of 16.7%.
-Districts 61, 71, and 72 all create county splits, and Districts 62 and 71 are extremely non-compact. - 140.
-Tuscaloosa County's ideal number of House districts based on its population in 4.74-which could be achieved by drawing four districts entirely within the county and another that spills into another county.
-Instead, Tuscaloosa has seven House districts in the County, four of which cross into other counties, further emphasizing the departure from the Committee's own districting principles at play for these districts. - 141.
-The figure below reveals the significant extent to which these six districts' borders are determined primarily by racial demographics, particularly within Tuscaloosa County.
+Districts 61, 71, and 72 all create county splits, and Districts 62 and 71 are extremely non-compact.

+113. Tuscaloosa County's ideal number of House districts based on its population is 4.74-which could be achieved by drawing four districts entirely within the county and another that spills into another county.
+Instead, Tuscaloosa has seven House districts in the County, four of which cross into other counties, further emphasizing the departure from the Committee's own districting principles at play for these districts.

+114. The figure below reveals the significant extent to which these six districts' bordersare determined primarily by racial demographics, particularly within Tuscaloosa County.

-142. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into House Districts 70-72 and white voters into Districts 61-63.
-Districts 70-72 are drawn at BVAP levels approximately 6-12% higher than necessary for Black voters to elect candidates of choice.
-This haphazard lumping of Black voters into several districts while carving out white voters is not narrowly tailored to complywith the VRA.
+115. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into House Districts 70-72 and white voters into Districts 61-63.
+Districts 70-72 are drawn at BVAP levels approximately 6-12% higher thannecessary for Black voters to elect candidates of choice.
+This haphazard lumping of Black voters into several districts while carving out white voters is not narrowly tailored to comply with the VRA.